wilbowma/mttex/README.md

 * prj: projection from a pair
 * sum: sum types and sum expressions (injections)
 * case: case expressions
+* dcase: dependent case expressions.
 * let: let expressions
+* alet: let expressions with type annotations on the bound expression

 ### List-of-Types Combinator
 Generating type macros one at a time is annoying, so this package